Soundwave (Transformers): Animated series

-Soundwave regenerated at Christmas time as ex-Sumdac Systems Vice President Porter C. Powell, who had acquired Soundwave's original patents while he was in charge of the company, was distributing multiple Soundwave toys during the Christmas season.
+Soundwave regenerated at Christmas time as ex-Sumdac Systems Vice President Porter C. Powell, who had acquired Soundwave's original patents while he was in charge of the company, and was distributing multiple Soundwave toys during the Christmas season.
 Soundwave managed to reprogram some of the toys, using one of them to spike the Autobots' oil nog.
 With the Autobots now sedated and out of commission, Soundwave proceeded to take them to the basement where he attempted to brainwash them into taking on his ideology as Decepticons by placing them in a virtual program in human form.
-However, the plan was briefly halted by the attempted intervention of Sari as well as the Autobots learning the truth of where they are.
-Soundwave had a backup plan, using Laserbeak to force Sari into a retreat, then using Ratbat in keytar mode to complete the Autobots' reformat.
+However, the plan was briefly halted by the attempted intervention of Sari as well as the Autobots learning the truth about where they are.
+Soundwave had a backup plan, using Laserbeak to force Sari into a retreat, then using Ratbat in keytar mode to complete the Autobots' reformatting.
 Soundwave succeeded in placing the Autobots under his control, and used the numerous toy replicas of himself to take control of the humans in Detroit.
 However, since Sari was techno-organic, she was immune to the mind-control waves.
 Soundwave was defeated when Sari recruited the help of Scrapper, Snarl and Wreck-Gar to fight the brainwashed Autobots, and was smashed apart along with Ratbat by Optimus using Laserbeak's guitar mode as a makeshift axe.
 Though Soundwave's core still remained intact, it was eventually turned off by Sari before being rescued by Laserbeak.
 It is unknown what became of Soundwave after that.